Liam Plunkett: Domestic career

-Plunkett started his career with Durham, making his debut for the senior side in 2003 having played for the club's academy.
+Plunkett started his career with Durham, making his debut for the senior team in 2003 having played for the club's academy.
 He took 19 first-class wickets in his debut season, followed by 31 in his second.
 In 2005 he improved his bowling in the limited overs form of the game, averaging 29.10 and taking 19 wickets.
 In 2006 he averaged 27.15 in the County Championship as his reputation grew.
 He remained consistent in the County Championship in 2007, averaging just over 30.

 Plunkett signed for the Nashua Dolphins in November 2007; fellow Durham fast bowler Steve Harmison signed for Highveld Lions.
 Harmison and Plunkett played against each other in a four-day match on 15–18 November 2007.

-He was part of the Durham side which won the County Championship in 2008 for the first time in their history.
+He was part of the Durham team which won the County Championship in 2008 for the first time in their history.
 He averaged 32.50 with the ball and 27.28 with the bat.
 In 2009 Durham retained the title, with Plunkett averaging 39 with the ball and 38.94 with bat.

 In 2011 and 2012, Plunkett struggled with form and played just three Championship matches for Durham.
 In October 2012, Plunkett signed to play for Yorkshire.
 He stated, "At this stage of my career, I believe that a fresh challenge would benefit me and I feel this is required to help me reach my goal of representing my country again".
 In his first season at Yorkshire, Plunkett played in 12 of the club's 16 matches in the County Championship, managing to take 36 wickets.
 He credits Jason Gillespie, Yorkshire's coach and former Australia international fast bowler, with helping him regain his confidence and felt that his problems had been exacerbated by over-coaching.
 In an interview in June 2014 Plunkett explained "Different coaches told me different things and when you're a youngster you're like a sponge and take a lot of things in. ...
 When I came to Yorkshire, Jason Gillespie just told me to run it and bowl quick.
 And when I did that I backed myself, bowled in my good areas and started picking up wickets."
 Under the tutelage of Yorkshire coach and former Australia fast bowler Jason Gillespie, Plunkett's fortunes improved and he was awarded his county cap in 2013.
 The following year, Plunkett was recalled to the England Test team.

 In April 2018, Plunkett received his maiden IPL call up, when he was signed by the Delhi Daredevils as a replacement for the injured Kagiso Rabada.

 On 31 August 2021, Plunkett officially signed with Major League Cricket for its proposed inaugural season in 2023, cutting short his contract with Surrey in the process Until then, he will play for The Philadelphians of Minor League Cricket beginning in the summer of 2022.